clemsadand/amlas/README.md

 ## 4.1 Example Recommendations

 The system provides movie recommendations based on user preferences.
-For example, if a user likes "The Lord of the Rings," the system recommends other similar movies like "The Hobbit" and "Star Wars" series.

 When a user likes (gives starts) the movie: **Avengers: Age of Ultron (2015)**, these the recommended movie by the system.